-We loved taking my daughter sledding for the first time last year and therefore I thought others might want to know where to go Tobogganing in Brampton.
-Tobogganing or Tubing is a great way to get the kids some exercise walking up and down the hill, and getting some fresh air and escaping the lockdown of our houses.
+Tobogganing or Tubing is a great way to get the kids some exercise walking up and down the hill, and getting some fresh air.
 Other outdoor activities include: get out for a hike, just dress in layers and ice cleats are a good idea as well.
 If you enjoy skating there are several outdoor rinks in Brampton that you can enjoy and many natural rinks around the city that are open weather permitting.
 There are many great spots to get out and enjoy sledding, and we are going to let you know the best tobogganing Brampton and Georgetown has to offer.

-The following hills are based on our personal experiences and the recommendations of other parents, we have also included some hills that are approved by the City of Brampton as they believe they are safer than other hills.
-I suggest wearing a helmet when tobogganing as injuries can happen.
+The following hills are based on our personal experiences and the recommendations of other parents, we have also included some hills that are approved by the City of Brampton.
+It is always suggested to wear a helmet when tobogganing as injuries can happen.

 Tobogganing is a FREE activity and a great way to EXPLORE the Outdoors!

 Map of Tobogganing Locations:

 Tobogganing in Brampton:

 The city of Brampton has a list of Toboggan hills that have designated areas for sledding.